Jezzamonn/fourier/content.md

 *Move the slider to see how as we add move sine waves, it gets closer and closer to your drawing*

 Again, aside from the extra wigglyness, the wave looks pretty similar with just half of the sine waves.

+There's also another reason to split it up into frequencies.
+We can use a Fourier transform to only store the important parts of a sound.

+Normally on a computer we store a wave as a series of points.

+[diagram with x and y points mapped out]

+What we can do instead is represent it as a bunch of sine waves.
+And if we want to represent it while using less data, we can just ignore the smaller frequencies and get something that sounds pretty similar to a person.

+[diagram with all the frequencies]

+This is essentially what MP3s do, except they're more clever about which frequencies they keep and which ones they throw away.

 So in this case, we can use fourier transforms to get an understanding of the fundamental properties of a wave, and then we can use that for things like compression.